Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

 Fiber is found only in plants.
-It is from the plant cells, particularly the cell walls.
 The plant fiber that we eat is called dietary fiber.
-It is unique from other components of the plant because humans lack the enzymes necessary to digest it.
+It is unique from other parts of the plant because humans do not have the enzymes needed to digest it.

-When eaten as part of a low-fat, low-cholesterol diet, soluble fiber can help lower cholesterol and may help lower your risk cardiovascular disease.
-Examples of foods high in soluble fiber include oatmeal, beans, peas, and citrus fruits.
+Soluble means that the fiber forms a gel-like solution when it is mixed with a liquid.
+When eaten as part of a low-fat, low-cholesterol diet, soluble fiber can help lower cholesterol and may help lower the risk of heart disease.
+Oatmeal, beans, peas, and citrus fruits are all foods that are high in soluble fiber.

-The Academy of Nutrition and Dietetics recommends that women consume 25 grams of fiber daily, while men consume 38 grams.
+The Academy of Nutrition and Dietetics recommends that women get 25 grams of fiber daily, while men get 38 grams.
 Fiber needs drop after the age of 50.
-Women older than 50 should consume 21 grams of fiber daily, and men should consume 30 grams daily.
+Women older than 50 should get 21 grams of fiber daily, and men should get 30 grams daily.
 This includes both soluble and insoluble fiber.
-The following table lists how much fiber you can find in some common foods.
+This table lists how much fiber a person can find in some common foods.

 |Soluble Fiber||Insoluble Fiber|